 Once the petition is filed and the Court has appointed a Conservator, the Conservator will begin marshaling assets in order to safe guard all the Protected Person’s assets.

 To choose the best Trustee for your trust, arrange to have your Attorney to contact Pikes Peak Probate Services.
-As Trustee, Pikes Peak Probate Services will administer the trust following the Trustor’s wishes for the designated beneficiary’s.
+As Trustee, Pikes Peak Probate will administer the trust following the Trustor’s wishes for the designated beneficiary’s.